Latest Checkmate (CHECK) News Update

 3. Multi-Game Network Expansion (2026–2027)

-Overview: This is a long-term strategic vision to evolve the Checkmate Ecosystem from a single-game token to a multi-game network.
-The goal is to extend $CHECK's utility as the native currency across multiple community-owned games beyond Anichess, starting in 2026 and extending into 2027 (RurouniYu).
+Overview: This is Checkmate's long-term strategic vision to evolve from a single-game token to the central currency of a multi-game network (RurouniYu).
+The goal is to extend $CHECK's utility for in-game economies, asset purchases, and governance across multiple community-owned titles beyond the flagship Anichess.

 Conclusion